Motorway Services Online

 EG Group operate a wide variety of petrol and catering facilities across the country.
 There is only one which is officially signed from the motorway network:

-There are four more large services close to the motorway network which resemble service stations, but are not signposted from the road (and therefore not regarded as official):
+There is another large service area close to the motorway network which resembles a motorway service area, but is not signposted from the road (and therefore not regarded as official):

 Supporting Facilities